qbitscience/Live_Location_Qbitscience/README.md

     Your API Key Here
 ....
-or in your andoid studio you will get this file in values folder
+or in your andoid studio you will get this file in values folder.
 In this code replace Your API Key Here  to your own api key from
 Google Api console for develoers.